trek-view/basecamp/_posts/2021-04-14-measuring-air-quality-portable-part-1.md

 ---
 date: 2020-02-28
-title: "Measuring the Air Quality of Your Trek"
+title: "Measuring the Air Quality of Your Trek (Part 1)"
-description: "s"
+description: "Our hunt for a device that could measure air quality during adventures."
-categories:
+categories: guides
-tags: []
+tags: [Atmotube]
 author_staff_member: dgreenwood
 image: /assets/images/blog/2020-04-09/
 featured_image: /assets/images/blog/2020-04-09/
 layout: post
 published: false
 ---

+**Searching for a portable air quality monitor.**

 We've been on the hunt for a mobile air quality sensor [since we discovered they were fitted to Google Street View cars](/blog/2019/google-street-view-cameras-more-than-meets-the-eye
 ).